archi-Doc/BigMachines/README.md

 ### Loop checker

-Relationships between machines can become complicated, and may lead to circular command issue.
+Relationships between machines can become complicated, and may lead to circular command issuing.

 ```csharp
 [MachineObject(0xb7196ebc)]